MaimonLab/Corrosiff/README.md

 module were slow -- much slower than I'd like.
 So
 I decided I'd learn `Rust` and see how that changes.

-This section documents the difference in speed between the two on the tests explored in the `benches` directory.
+This section documents the speed on the computers
+I've tested so far.